 Parents are required to keep students at home when they are ill.
 Fever, diarrhea, and vomiting are considered symptoms of contagious illnesses.
-Students must be fever free and/or symptom free for 24 hours without the aid of medication and return to a normal diet before returning to school.
+Students must be fever-free and/or symptom-free for 24 hours without the aid of medication and return to a normal diet before returning to school.
 The benchmark for fever is >100 degrees Fahrenheit.
+Students should also remain at home if they have an uncontrollable cough.

 Students that become ill at school will be sent to the Health Room.
-If it is determined that the student is too ill to remain at school, the nurse or Office will call the parents.
+If it is determined that the student is too ill to remain at school, the nurse or office personnel will call the parents.
 Parents are required to pick up sick students as soon as possible.